Swansea University Students' Union: Financial Information

 From 26 November 2012, the Students' Union once again became a charity.

 Guinness World records

-The Swansea University Students' Union has played a massive part in achieving two Guinness World Records in association with online fancy dress retailer Jokers' Masquerade.
+The Swansea University Students' Union has played a part in achieving two Guinness World Records in association with online fancy dress retailer Jokers' Masquerade.
 In 2009 both worked together to break the world record for the largest gathering of Smurfs.
 In 2011 they again joined forces to break the largest gathering of skeletons record.